-Do solutions like VPN really hide our net presence or they only make our internet footprint exposure exclusive?
+Do solutions like VPN really hide our net presence, or they only change our internet footprint exposure to an exclusive state?

-hat means tracing back to each single of your online movement related to your identity, which is ‘your unique online presence’ and your internet footprint or online signature, is much more easier and even more precise.
+That simply means, tracing back to you with each single element of your online movement bound and an integral part to your identity, aka ‘your unique online presence’ and your internet footprint or online signature, is much more easier and precise.
 Even not considering the fact, that no one can stay 100% hidden forever, or being naturally born hidden, which means you already have some (a lot of) footprint on larger public internet, and now with browsing for example via a private IP, you just consciously connect the dots for data brokers.
 This is not a fiction and it is actually happening practically when dealing with browser cache, cookies and many other server and client-side elements of your online activity.

 Net Anonymity services simply change the scope of your identity exposure to a exclusive, limited and restricted environment which leads to a highly precise identification and a better, realistic version of your internet footprint!